robbert-vdh/yabridge/README.md

 ln -s ~/.local/share/yabridge/libyabridge.so "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.so"
 ```

-For instance, if you wanted to set up yabridge for any of the VST plugins under
+As an example, if you wanted to set up yabridge for any of the VST plugins under
-`~/.wine/drive_c/Program Files/Steinberg/VstPlugins`, you could run this
+`~/.wine/drive_c/Program Files/Steinberg/VstPlugins`, you could run the
-oneliner in Bash.
-This will also skip any `.dll` files that are not actually VST
+following script in Bash.
+This will also skip any `.dll` files that are not
-plugins.
+actually VST plugins.

 ```shell
 find "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins" -type f -iname '*.dll' -print0 |